awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/https-singleinstance.md

       CidrIp: 0.0.0.0/0
 ```

-In a load balanced environment in a default VPC, you can modify this policy to only accept traffic from the load balancer\.
+In a load balanced environment in a default [Amazon Virtual Private Cloud](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/) \(Amazon VPC\), you can modify this policy to only accept traffic from the load balancer\.
 See [Configuring End\-to\-End Encryption in a Load Balanced Elastic Beanstalk Environment](configuring-https-endtoend.md) for an example\.

 **Topics**
 + [Terminating HTTPS on EC2 Instances Running Docker](https-singleinstance-docker.md)